Ciaran1981/geospatial-learn/README.rst

 - The 'learning' module is for applying creating ML models and applying them to raster and vector data.
 This is all based around sklearn, xgboost and t-pot.

-- The 'handyplots' module contains a few simple functions that may be useful e.g. plot a classifcation report, confusiona matrix etc.
+- The 'handyplots' module contains a few simple functions that may be useful e.g. plot a classifcation report, confusion matrix etc.

 - The 'utils' module is full of stuff which is yet to be given a home that makes sense and may not all be doc'd - take a look...